mdubatto/capstone1/README.md

 Two maps were created to view the data: one without any layers and one that can be filtered by violation description

-This first map displays clusters clusters colored by how many violation occurred in the bounds of the cluster.
+This first map displays clusters colored by how many violation occurred within the bounds of the cluster.
 To see the bounds of each particular cluster, simply hover over it and the area will be highlighted as shown below.
-If you plan on going to New York soon (and by "soon" I mean "after COVID"), it might be better to drive into Staten Island and take the ferry into the city.
+As you can see from the map, if you plan on going to New York soon (and by "soon" I mean "after COVID"), it might be better to drive into Staten Island and take the ferry into the city.

 ![Map with no layers](images/map_no_layers_hover.png)